nicholas-lau/G16OutputAnalyser/README.md

 ## Version History
+### Version 3.1
+* Added folders used in processing for program to work.

 ### Version 3.0
 * Fully expanded the main user interface allowing for job selection.
 * Added MiscellaneousFunctions.py to hold any small functions for future DRY-based optimisation.